Home | Find Services | Member Login Donate

 Healthy Start Initiative

-In 1991, the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) funded 15 urban and rural sites in communities with infant mortality rates that were 1.5 - 2.5 times the national average to begin the Healthy Start Initiative.
-The program began with a five-year demonstration phase to identify and develop community-based systems approaches to reducing infant mortality by 50% over the five-year period and to improve the health and well-being of women, infants, children and their families.
+• In 1991, 15 urban and rural sites in communities with infant mortality rates that were 1.5-2.5 times the national average were funded to begin the Healthy Start Initiative.
+The program began with a five-year demonstration phase to identify and develop community-based systems approaches to reducing infant mortality by 50% over the five-year period and to improve the health and well-being of women, infants, children and families.

 • Community commitment and involvement